shithi30/shithi30/README.md

 ## Hello, this is Shithi 👋

 I have expertise in the modern Data/Growth analytics stack, with a knack for cross-functional collaboration.
-Coming from Computer Science background, I also have research articles presened in intl. conferences.
-I am new to Canada and am looking for roles in the analytics domain.
+Coming from a Computer Science background, I also have research articles presened in intl. conferences.
+I have recently moved to Canada and am looking for roles in the analytics domain.

 <!--
 **shithi30/shithi30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.